-The Company did not record a current or deferred income tax expense or benefit since its inception.
+The Company has not recorded a current or deferred income tax expense or benefit since its inception.

-The Company's loss before income taxes was \$49.7 million and \$23.3 million for the years ended December 31, 2014 and 2013, respectively, and was generated entirely in the United States.
+The Company's loss before income taxes was \$50.5 million and \$49.7 million for the years ended December 31, 2015 and 2014, respectively, and was generated entirely in the United States.

-11. Income Taxes (Continued)
+12. Income Taxes (Continued)